-These new standards were first assessed in 2015 and are aimed at better preparing Pennsylvania students for success after high school, specifically to be college or career ready when they graduate.
+These PA Core Standards were first assessed in 2015 and are aimed at better preparing Pennsylvania students for success after high school, specifically to be college or career ready when they graduate.

-It is also important to help your student understand how he or she performed on the assessments – both strengths and opportunities for improvement.
+It is important to help your student understand how he or she performed on the assessments – both strengths and opportunities for improvement.

 Some key points you may want to emphasize with your student as you look at their scores together:

 · Look at the test scores together.
 Ask your child to share how he or she feels about the tests and whether the questions were

 · Explain to your student if test scores were not as high as expected, to not be discouraged.

-· Parents and teachers can help students think about what they will need to do to be successful while they are in school and after high school.While PSSA data may be used as one consideration for student placement, it is important to recognize that the PSSA is just one measure of student mastery.
+· Parents can help students think about what they will need to do to be successful while they are in school and after high school.While PSSA data may be used as one consideration for student placement, it is important to recognize that the PSSA is just ONE measure of student mastery.
 It represents a snapshot in time.
-Teachers, counselors and administrators evaluate student performance through many different types of assessments over the course of a school year.
+Teachers, counselors, and administrators evaluate student performance through many different types of assessments over the course of a school year.
 It is important to emphasize to your student that the PSSA is important, but the effort a student puts forth during an entire school year is what impacts student growth and achievement.